-It will be very helpful to examine the map you will be creating a feature for.
-We will also describe some of the map controls at the same time.
+It will be very helpful for you to examine the map you will be creating a feature for.
+During this examination, we will also describe some of the map controls.

 - Navigate to the following URL: http://geoinfo.sdsu.edu/hightech/LM3/ - Click on the link called, "STEP 1: VIEW CURRENT COLLABORATIVE MAP" (See Figure 3-7.)